 On the top shelf was a drive shaft that he needed to check to see if it fits.
 The next shelf down was for pistons, pulleys and things like that.
 The middle shelf was for electrical bits such as the alternator, distributor and air-con.
 I must have temporarily lost consciousness when he explained what’s on the fourth shelf down but came round in time to hear that the bottom area is for something called transmission.

 ‘And best of all’, he beamed ‘is that after the engine is built, I’ll be able to use the racks for any bits I take off the car.’

 He completely lost me there, I must confess.
 I own a car myself and never feel the urge to take any bits off it because I know it won’t work properly without them.
 But he tells me that’s Phase Two of the project.
 Many pieces will need to be taken off, lovingly restored to their former glory and put back in place again.

 I stared open-mouthed in wonderment at this point as I mentally racked up how much time this would take and how I would die of utter boredom if I were to attempt it myself.

 Three and a half hours from chaos to order

 Knowing how many home garages in the world could use a makeover like this, I asked Richard how long it had taken him to do it.
 I thought six or seven hours, for sure.
 But no. It took him an hour to go out and buy the storage at our local hardware store, then just two and a half hours to assemble it all and organize the stuff.

 The end result is not a thing of beauty or something I would want inside the home.
-But it’s as presentable as a collection of rusty old car parts can be and our garage now feels orderly instead of sinking into chaos.
-Richard can find the bits he needs without rummaging around and I have a tiny bit more understanding about what the appeal of this car project could possibly be.
+But it’s as presentable as a collection of rusty old car parts can be and it tranformed the garage into feeling orderly instead of sinking into chaos.
+Richard could now find what he needs without rummaging around and I had a tiny bit more understanding about what the appeal car projects could possibly be.

 1. Get the right storage